 You may request us to pay you back by sending us a request in writing.
-If you send request in writing, send your bill and documentation of any payment you have made.
+If you send a request in writing, send your bill and documentation of any payment you have made.
 It's a good idea to make a copy of your bill and receipts for your records.
 You must submit your claim to us within 60 days of the date you received the service or item.
-To make sure you are giving us all the information we need to make a decision, like the diagnosis, CPT codes or itemized statement, you can fill out our claim form to make your request for payment.
+To make sure you are giving us all the information we need to make a decision, you can fill out our claim form to make your request for payment.

 • You don't have to use the form, but it will help us process the information faster.
+The date of service, location of service, CPT or HCPCS code(s), diagnosis codes, amount paid, and copy of receipt showing payment are required for us to make a decision.